Computer Security: Guarding Hardware, Firmware, Software Holistically

 by Brett Daniel, on Feb 26, 2021 4:00:00 PM

-Recent high-profile cyberattacks and shocking revelations about supply chain security are causing military, industrial, and commercial enterprises to rethink, reassess, and rebuild their cybersecurity infrastructure to better protect their sensitive data.
+Recent high-profile cyberattacks and shocking revelations about supply chain security are causing military, industrial, and commercial enterprises to rethink, reassess, and rebuild their cybersecurity infrastructure to better protect their sensitive data with the latest technologies and tactics.

 Take December 2020's SolarWinds hack, which struck Microsoft, Cisco, Intel, and numerous federal government departments, including the Department of Defense and Department of State.
 Hackers were able to remain undetected for more than a year while they modified SolarWinds' Orion software update system and executed a covert, clever supply chain attack, the likes of which its victims had never seen.